erickmoore/pcpolicy/README.md

 - `--disable`: Disable the selected policies (mutually exclusive with `--enable`).
 - `--include`: Include policies by name (multiple values allowed).
 - `--exclude`: Exclude policies by name (multiple values allowed).

+> [!IMPORTANT]
+> All options that make changes to policy require --apply to be added to the command.
+> This is done to prevent accidental modification of policies.

 ### Examples